 Breastfeeding is feeding a baby milk from the mother's breasts.
 You can feed your baby right at your breast.
 You can also pump your breasts and put the milk in a bottle to feed your baby.
 Doctors advise breastfeeding for 1 year or longer.
 But your baby benefits from any amount of breastfeeding you can do.

 Breast milk is the only food most babies need until about 6 months of age.
 You do not need to give your baby food, water, or juice.
-Some babies may be ready for solid foods at 4 or 5 months.
 Ask your doctor when you can start feeding your baby solid foods.
 You will gradually breastfeed less often as your baby starts to eat other foods.
 But keep breastfeeding for as long as you and your child want to.
 Your baby continues to get health benefits from breast milk past the first year.

 Can all women breastfeed?